-University Housing values diversity and inclusion and being a supportive home for residents of all identities.
-We strive for every resident to call University Housing home.
+Michigan Housing values diversity and inclusion and being a supportive home for residents of all identities.
+We strive for every resident to call Michigan Housing home.
 A place where you feel supported in who you are.
 A place where you have the opportunity to live and learn alongside people who are different than you.

-The GDCs will work to strengthen the living‐learning environments in the Munger and Northwood Graduate Residences through a diversity, equity and inclusion framework.
-They will also strive to create an inclusive community by building relationships with residents and conducting educational, cultural and social programs that promote the values of diversity, equity, inclusion, and restorative and social justice.
-Further, they serve as a resource to support residents who are targeted in their identities and social memberships by responding to potential bias or behaviors that negatively affect the community and campus climate.
+The DEI Transdisciplinary Fellows work to strengthen the living‐learning environments in the Munger and Northwood Graduate Residences through a diversity, equity and inclusion framework.
+They also strive to create an inclusive community by building relationships with residents and conducting educational, cultural and social programs that promote the values of diversity, equity, inclusion, and restorative and social justice.
+Further, they serve as a resource to support residents who are targeted in their identities and social memberships by responding to potential campus climate concern or behaviors that negatively affect the community and campus climate.

 Each undergraduate community has a Multicultural Council made up of residents.
 The Multicultural Councils aim to engage residents in diversity, equity, and inclusion and cultural awareness by organizing community-wide events.
 If you are interested in joining your multicultural council please contact your community DPE or email firstname.lastname@example.org.